vitalii427/js-lyf-math/README.md

 module.exports.getSwapReturn = function(amountIn, reserveIn, reserveOut, fee);

 /**
- * Calculates how much input token you should swap to get *at least* the given amount of output token
+ * Calculates an amount of input token you should swap to get *at least* the given amount of output token
  *
  * @param  {string|number|BN}       amountOut   amount of output token to get
  * @param  {string|number|BN}       reserveIn   input token reserve in pool